MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/reference-powershell.md

 4. To install the AADCloudSyncTools module prerequisites, run `Install-AADCloudSyncToolsPrerequisites`.
 5. On the first run, the PowerShellGet module will be installed if it's not present.
 To load the new PowerShellGet module, close the PowerShell window and open a new PowerShell session with administrative privileges.
 6. Import the module again by running `Import-module -Name "C:\Program Files\Microsoft Azure AD Connect Provisioning Agent\Utility\AADCloudSyncTools"`.
-7. Run `Install-AADCloudSyncToolsPrerequisites` again to install the MSAL and Azure AD PowerShell modules.
+7. Run `Install-AADCloudSyncToolsPrerequisites` again to install the MSAL and Microsoft Graph PowerShell modules.

    All prerequisites should now be installed.